ThisIsMrIsmail/ttt-academy/README.md

-# Trible T Academy (TTT)
+# Triple T Academy (TTT)
-TTT stands for Try, Train, Transform | Trible T is an Academy that enables users to register and buying courses online instead of doing it locally.
+TTT stands for Try, Train, Transform | Triple T is an Academy that enables users to register and buying courses online instead of doing it locally.